Gianni Bellocchi

-Gianni Bellocchi (born July 22, 1969) is a researcher in agricultural and related sciences.
+Gianni Bellocchi (born 22 July 1969) is a researcher in agricultural and related sciences.
 He is credited with the development of approaches and tools in validation of estimates and measurements.
 Introduction of fuzzy logic in the context of validation is often considered to be the most significant contribution to the field of model and method validation.

 He also helped spark the validation issues in agro-ecological modelling and analytical methods through his reviews of specialistic literature.
 His approach to the aggregation of multiple validation metrics has influenced the way validation results are viewed.
-In this respect he is credited with the establishment of hierarchy of preferences in validation and classification of models and methods in terms of aggregated, weighted metrics.
+In this respect, he is credited with the establishment of a hierarchy of preferences in validation and classification of models and methods in terms of aggregated, weighted metrics.